 I was out shopping yesterday in my Quantum 600 powered wheelchair.
 While the many other shoppers bustled past without a second thought, one considerate old lady stopped to ask if I needed her help to reach anything.

 As fellow wheelchair-users will know, shopping can be frustrating for various reasons.
 Not only are we grappling with the general public (the pushing, shoving and impatience), and trying to navigate narrow aisles without running over anyones toes; we are also bum height! 😣

-Not only that – reaching anything both above or below torso level is a challenge, particularly with elbow contractures and poor grip (as in my case).
+Not only that – reaching anything above or below torso level is a challenge, particularly with elbow contractures and poor grip (as in my case).

-I am aware that some disabled individuals may take offence at such an offer, presumably seeing it as a sign of pity – the implication being we cannot cope by ourselves.
+I am aware that some disabled individuals may take offence at such an offer, presumably seeing it as a sign of pity – the implication being we (disabled people) cannot manage by ourselves.
 However, I personally cannot construe it as anything other than sincere concern for a fellow human being.

 Follow me on Twitter